top of page

 I don’t forget my responsibilities entirely, but I begin learning how to achieve tranquility when matters aren’t flawlessly in order.
 One will always have chores and deadlines, so it is crucial to be able to enjoy life before they are completed, for they will never cease to arrive.

-Takeaway: Focus on the lesson/challenge/takeaway, making sure it’s the same one you began hinting at in the beginning of the essay.
+Takeaway: Focus on the takeaway, making sure it’s the same one you hinted at in the beginning of the essay.

 4. Circle back to initial story/make sure lesson is clear